 If you’re used to having sweet cakes for dessert, then these unique Cantonese desserts could be a nice surprise.

-From Indian restaurants to live jazz bars, Hong Kong is known for its eclectic mix of arts, entertainment and food offerings.
+From Indian restaurants to live music venues, Hong Kong is known for its eclectic mix of arts, entertainment, and food offerings.
 Speaking of food, there are an array of cake shops in Hong Kong that serve the most elegant and delicate desserts – but don’t you want to try something different and local?
-Here are five traditional and contemporary Cantonese desserts (aka Tong sui) that bring back good memories for every household in the city.
+Here are eight traditional and contemporary Cantonese desserts (aka tong sui) that bring back good memories for every household in the city.

 Cantonese desserts we can’t get enough of